The Main Components of a Concrete Pump

 3. The Auxiliary Circuit

-The hydraulic function of the agitator is designed and installed as part of the auxiliary unit.
+The agitator’s hydraulic function is part of the auxiliary unit.
 The circuit controls the operation of the agitator and other additional equipment.

 The agitator rotates to mix the concrete in the hopper and feed the cylinders.
 The tandem pump on the main circuit serves the auxiliary circuit.
 A solenoid cartridge or dump valve is a safety mechanism to prevent flow to the auxiliary circuit when the operator activates the emergency stop circuit.

-- Elbow with wear-detecting holes: These holes in the concrete pump elbows are made from quench casting material.
+- Elbow with wear-detecting holes: These holes in the concrete pump elbows consist of quench casting material.
 They smooth the ready-mixed concrete flow and increase safety and durability.

 - Outrigger: This component hangs at an oblique angle and widens the overhanging area for more significant stable movement.